NVIDIAAICITYCHALLENGE/2018AICity_TeamUW/Track1/APP_MDL_IPL/README.md

 \<frame_id\>,\<obj_id\>,\<xmin\>,\<ymin\>,\<width\>,\<height\>,\<confidence\>,<X_3D>,<Y_3D>,<Z_3D>,\<class\>

 This is similar to the required format of [MOTChallenge](https://motchallenge.net/).
 The frame ID and object ID are both 0-based.
 The confidence is in percentage.
 In the 3D coordinate system, the ground plane is equivalent to the X-Y plane.
 The Z axis points upward and passes through the camera location.

+For output feature vectors in text, there are 1 to 32 lines in each text file.
+Each line contains 88 feature values forming a concatenated histogram of BGR, HSV, Lab, LBP and gradient.